guilamu/gf-live-search/README.md

 # GF Live Search

-Instant live filtering for the Gravity Forms forms list.
+Adds live filtering to the Gravity Forms forms list.
+As you type in the search box, forms are instantly filtered without a page reload.

 ## Live Search